 Cracks are opening inside the Trump coalition.
 They are not coming from the left.
-They are coming from Heritage Foundation economists and from within Trump’s own counterterrorism apparatus — driven by an Iran war that is pushing oil to $110 a barrel.
+They are coming from a Heritage Foundation economist and from within Trump’s own counterterrorism apparatus — driven by an Iran war that is pushing oil past $113 a barrel.

 E.J.
-Antoni, chief economist at the Heritage Foundation, a principal architect of Project 2025 and a former Trump nominee to lead the Bureau of Labor Statistics, is not a critic of U.S. imperialism.
+Antoni, chief economist at the Heritage Foundation, a leading figure in its Project 2025 policy work and a former Trump nominee to lead the Bureau of Labor Statistics, is not a critic of U.S. imperialism.
 He is a reliable voice of the hard right.
 On March 19, he told the Financial Times that the U.S. economy cannot absorb $100-a-barrel oil — and that the war is now pushing it well past that.

 “The economy is weaker than we thought it was, and inflation is worse than we thought it was,” Antoni said.
 He warned that the energy price drop of 2025 had been doing real work suppressing inflation across the economy — and that the reversal is now doing the opposite.

 The numbers bear him out.
-Brent crude surged 5% on March 18, closing just under $110 a barrel.
+Brent crude has surged past $113 a barrel, “up sharply in recent trading.
 Gas prices at the pump have risen from $2.92 to $3.84 a gallon in a single month.
-Diesel has exceeded $5 a gallon, hitting trucking and logistics costs throughout the supply chain.
+Diesel has reached $5.09 a gallon nationally, hitting trucking and logistics costs throughout the supply chain.
 Every dollar added to energy prices moves through food, freight and manufacturing.
+Some analysts are now projecting $150 to $200 a barrel if the supply disruption persists.

-The day before Antoni’s remarks, Joe Kent — director of the U.S. National Counterterrorism Center and a Trump loyalist — resigned in protest over the Iran war.
+The day before Antoni’s remarks, Joe Kent — a senior official at the U.S. National Counterterrorism Center and a Trump loyalist — resigned in protest over the Iran war.
 It was the first significant defection from inside the administration since Operation Epic Fury began Feb.
 28.

 The ruling class is fracturing — over strategy, over electoral survival, over whether this war is economically sustainable.
 Who pays for it is not in dispute.

 The war’s financial structure makes those costs permanent, not temporary.
 The first six days of Operation Epic Fury cost at least $11.3 billion, most of it unbudgeted.
 The Washington Post reported March 19 that the Pentagon has asked the White House to approve a supplemental request of more than $200 billion — quadruple the figure circulating just days earlier.
 The Iraq War cost roughly $140 billion per year at its peak.
-The Pentagon is now asking for more than that in a single request — just three weeks into the war.
+The Pentagon is now asking for more than that in a single request — just three weeks into the war, and before a full-year cost is even calculated.

 That spending does not fall on Lockheed Martin — whose stock has risen 43% in three months — or on Raytheon’s parent RTX, up 40% year to date.
 It falls on the federal budget, and through the budget on health care and food programs already being stripped before the first missile was fired.

 On July 4, 2025, Trump signed a budget law cutting Medicaid by more than $1 trillion over 10 years and slashing food assistance by $186 billion — the largest SNAP cut in history, affecting 40 million people.
 That money did not disappear.
-It was redirected toward the war apparatus now burning through SM-3 interceptors and THAAD missiles faster than manufacturers can replace them.
+It cleared fiscal space for the war apparatus now burning through SM-3 interceptors and THAAD missiles faster than manufacturers can replace them.

 Antoni’s complaint is real, but its logic stops at the ruling class’s door.
 He warns that federal worker layoffs — thousands cut under the DOGE cost-cutting campaign — are dragging on job growth.
 He is right that the policy is producing economic damage.
 What he does not say is that the damage was built in.
 An economy in which working-class consumption is suppressed through benefit cuts, wage stagnation and public-sector layoffs is not positioned to absorb an oil shock.
 That is the condition Operation Epic Fury was launched into.